 Select a movie:

 It is possible that you might be assigned a movie to review.
-However, if you have an option to choose, carefully consider which film you want to evaluate.
+However, if you have the option to choose, carefully consider which film you want to evaluate.
 Although most of us would undoubtedly select one of our favorites, you may write about one you dislike and explain why.
 This approach could be refreshing and earn you extra marks.

 Watch the movie: